MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Setting-up-Office-Add-Ins-Outlook-Inbox.md

 		[Using Certificates to Secure a Remote Client Connection](Using-Certificates-to-Secure-a-Remote-Client-Connection.md)
 2. Exchange prerequisites

 	If you are using Exchange Server, configure it to allow access to Exchange Web Services (EWS).
 For more information, see [How to: Control access to EWS in Exchange](https://msdn.microsoft.com/en-us/library/office/dn467892(v=exchg.150).aspx).

+3. To ensure that the Outlook add-in works with Google Chrome 80 web browser (targeted release on February 4, 2020), make sure that the Dynamics NAV platform has been upgraded to a recommended update version as outlined described in [Preparing Business Central for Chrome 80](prepare-for-chrome-samesite.md).[Preparing Dynamics NAV for Chrome 80](/dynamics365/business-central/dev-itpro/administration/prepare-for-chrome-samesite).

 ## Configure the [!INCLUDE[nav_server_md](includes/nav_server_md.md)] instance to work with the Office Add-ins